Combinatorial Proofs of Identities Involving Symmetric Matrices

-The following two identities are due to Brualdi and Ma.
-Their proofs were algebraic whereas ours our combinatorial.
+In this section we prove the two identities in Corollaries~\ref{cor1} and~\ref{cor2} due to Brualdi and Ma.
+In their paper they presented algebraic proofs and asked for combinatorial ones which we provide here.
+At the end of the section we re-present their proof for Theorem~\ref{MainThm} but instead use the correspondence to SSYT which shorten the proof.

-To prove the identities we will be using the method of sign-reversing involutions.
-A {\it signed set} $S$ is a set where all elements have been assigned a value of $+1$ or $-1$.
+We will prove the identities in Corollaries~\ref{cor1} and~\ref{cor2} by defining a sign-reversing involution.
+In order to define a sign-reversing involution we will first need to define a {\it signed set} $S$ which is a set such that each $s\in S$ has an associated {\it sign}, $\sign(s)$, of $+1$ or $-1$.
 The elements assigned the value $+1$ are called the positive elements and the elements assigned $-1$ are the negative elements.
-A {\it sign-reversing involution} is a map which pairs positive elements with negative elements and leaves all other elements fixed.
-Thus the sum of the signs of all elements of $S$ equals the sum of the signs of the fixed points.
+A {\it sign-reversing involution} is a map $f:S\rightarrow S$ which is an involution, $f\circ f = id$.
+The map $f$ also has to be sign reversing in that if $f(s)\neq s$ for $s\in S$ the sign associated to $s$ is opposite of the sign associated to $f(s)$.
+The consequence of such a map is a pairing between many elements in $S$ such that each pair has a positive element and a negative element so that when we add the signs of the pair together we get zero.
+Not all elements $s\in S$ will be part of a pairing.
+This happens when $f(s)=s$ and we call these elements {\it fixed points}.
+Regarding summations this involution gives us